Commission Rebates May Have Tax Implications

 Commission Rebate Agreement

-A commission agreement with a client or customer must comply with the requirements of sections 111314 and 15 of the Code of Ethics.
+A commission agreement with a client must comply with the requirements of the Code of Ethics and General provisions of the Trust In Real Estate Services Act 2002.
 Keeping written records of all aspects of the transaction, including the rebate, will help protect all parties if a dispute arises.
-Changing or confirming the commission after the original agreement requires appropriate documentation, presented to the client or customer for signature.
+Changing or confirming the commission after the original agreement requires appropriate documentation, presented to the client for signature.

 Advertising Commission Rebates